KasualBusiness/prestashop-api/README.md

 await products.update(1, {
   id: "1", // You need to add the id here too
   name: "new name",
   // ...rest of the mandatory values
 });

+// Update a product with id 1 with multiple languages await products.update(1, {
+  id: "1", // You need to add the id here too
+  name: [
+    { id: "1", value: "My Name 1" },
+    { id: "2", value: "My Name 2" },
+  ],
+  // ...rest of the mandatory values
+});
 ```